neogeographica/singleplayer_scripts/README.md

 (If you don't use ".quake" shortcuts or have a userdata directory then you don't care about this feature.)

-## Optional Chrome browser integration
+## Optional browser integration

-Right-click on a download link in a webpage and select "Open with Quake"; same features as described above for archive files.
+In Chrome or Firefox, right-click on a download link in a webpage and select "Open with Quake".
+Same features as described above for archive files.

 # Caveats